Skip to main content

 Day 4 - 15th of June 2023

 It was 9:15am outside the Atrium building of the University of Suffolk and I was waiting outside to go in and start the second week of Bootcamp.
-The University's Enterprise Manager, Amy Volkert, came to let me inside the building - and almost immediately things began to get very interesting, before the show could even hit the road.
+As soon as I was let inside the building, things almost immediately things began to get very interesting, before the show could even hit the road.

 The first task of the session involved taking a look at a Co-op chocolate biscuit product and then having to work as a team to figure out what's unique about the product.
 Then the fun would start to ramp up from here, as each group was given the names of different social enterprises and we were asked to do some Internet research to find out how their brand stood out from other offerings on the market.
 In the group I was in, I was given the task of exploring Tranquiliti, a social enterprise that was created to address the issue of poor student support in schools.